hcs0/hannahsuarez.github.io/about.md

-I am currently a fractional CISO having onboarded and implemented data protection and information security management systems across the marketing, software, aviation industries.
-I am also senior cyber security risk consultant specializing in third party risk management and SOX compliance for a blue chip German telecommunications company.
+I am currently a fractional CISO having onboarded and implemented data protection and information security management systems across the software and aviation industries.
+I am also senior cyber security risk consultant specializing in third party risk management and SOX compliance. for a blue chip German telecommunications company.

 Previously, I was a Technical Writer for Domain Tools and Technical Evangelist for NXLog.
 NXLog is a multi-platform log management tool that helps to easily identify security risks, policy breaches or analyze operational problems in server logs, operation system logs and application logs. consultant for a secure file transfer software,